Lifestyle Spending Account

 If I am enrolled in a wellness program that has a reduction in pricing or Ohio State subsidy (e.g., WW/Weight Watchers) could the LSA be used to supplement my the program costs?

 Employees can use the LSA for out-of-pocket expenses for wellness programs that are not medically prescribed.

 Therapies will be considered for reimbursement under the LSA if they are not services already covered under the medical plan, or medically prescribed therapy.
-Remember, your Ohio State medical plans cover visits to mental health professionals.
-Be sure to take advantage of the five free counseling sessions through EAP and anything your medical plan covers before using the LSA funds.
+Your Ohio State medical plans cover visits to mental health professionals.
+In addition, you can use up to five free counseling sessions through the Employee Assistance Program (EAP) and anything your medical plan covers before using the LSA funds.

 Prior to purchasing your well-being items or services, there may be ways to save money and stretch your dollars further.

-- Visit Buckeye Nation Rewards for home and lifestyle discounts offered to Ohio State employees (make sure to use your employee login to view)
+- Visit Buckeye Nation Rewards for home and lifestyle discounts offered to Ohio State employees.
+Use your employee login to view.

 - Visit the Virgin Pulse store, located in your YP4H portal, to browse discounted fitness trackers, equipment, and other health related items.